-ANTHROPOMORPHIC AND ZOOMORPHIC SCULPTURE APPLIED TO POST-PALEOLITHIC DOMESTIC-USE EQUIPMENTS
+ANTHROPOMORPHIC AND ZOOMORPHIC SCULPTURE APPLIED TO POST-PALEOLITHIC HOUSEHOLD EQUIPMENT

-Equipments (tools) are already embellished in lower Palaeolithic with amygdala (double sided).
-At the end of Paleolithic we find them in " propellers" of bone with realistic depiction of animals.
+The embellished equipment (tools) are already found in the lower Paleolithic with the amygdala (biface).
+At the end- Paleolithic we find bone " propellers" enriched by realistic depictions of animals.

-In post-Paleolithic eras a sculpture adorning equipments is very widespread, as it is also in architecture, decoration of vessels (figurehead), in ancient royal carriages, etc.
+In post-Paleolithic times, sculpture to embellish equipment is widespread, as also in architecture, in decoration of boats (polene), royal carriages, and so on.

-In present equipments of domestic use the series production is made through molds, but it already happened in ancient Rome with the production of oil lamps.
+The anthropomorphic and zoomorphic sculpture is often in the equipment of domestic usage, even if the series production happens through moulds, as already in the ancient Rome with the production of oil lamps.

-Imitation of a cat scared by a menacing dog.
+Imitation of a cat afraid of a threatening dog.

 Italy, 1960 to 1970.

-See the little bear and the cat.The other clothes pins are geometric.
+Note the teddy bear and the cat, while the others are geometric.